Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **S"subscribe-topic"** Add topic to subscribe to.
 * **On** Max QOS level of the subscription, from `0` to `2` (only processed if the `S` parameter is also present).

+**Notes for SBC mode**: Parameters C, U, K are always required in SBC mode and if possible, all the parameters should be set in a single line.
+This is not a requirement in standalone mode.
+Example:

 ### Example

+#### In standalone mode:

 <br>
 <pre class="cblock">